goodlifeinc/book-summary/Effective Java -  Joshua Bloch/README.md

 ### Item 8: Avoid finalizers and cleaners

+Finalizers and cleaners are unpredictable, often dangerous, slow and generally unnecessary.

+In Java, the garbage collector reclaims the storage associated with an object when it becomes unreachable and try-with-resources or try-finally block is used to reclaim other nonmemory resources.

+One shortcoming of finalizers and cleaners is that there is no guarantee they’ll be executed promptly.
+It can take arbitrarily long between the time that an object becomes unreachable and the time its finalizer or cleaner runs. **So you should never do anything time-critical in a finalizer or cleaner.**

+**Never depend on a finalizer or cleaner to close files because open file descriptors are a limited resource**.
+If many files are left open as a result of the system’s tardiness in running finalizers or cleaners, a program may fail because it can no longer open files.

+Providing a finalizer for a class can arbitrarily delay reclamation of its instances.
+Cleaners are a bit better than finalizers in this regard because class authors have control over their own cleaner threads, but cleaners still run in the background, under the control of the garbage collector, so there can be no guarantee of prompt cleaning.

+**Don’t use the methods System.gc and System.runFinalization.** They may increase the odds of finalizers or cleaners getting executed, but they don’t guarantee it.

+Another problem with finalizers is that **an uncaught exception thrown during finalization is ignored**, and finalization of that object terminates. **Uncaught exceptions can leave other objects in a corrupt state**.
+If another thread attempts to use such a corrupted object, arbitrary nondeterministic behavior may result.
+Normally, an uncaught exception will terminate the thread and print a stack trace, but not if it occurs in a finalizer - it won’t even print a warning.
+Cleaners do not have this problem because a library using a cleaner has control over its thread.

+Instead of writing a finalizer or cleaner for a class whose objects encapsulate resources that require termination, such as files or threads, just **have your class implement AutoCloseable**, and require its clients to invoke the close method on each instance when it is no longer needed, typically using try-with-resources to ensure termination even in the face of exceptions.

+One detail worth mentioning is that the instance must keep track of whether it has been closed: the close method must record in a field that the object is no longer valid, and other methods must check this field and throw an `IllegalStateException` if they are called after the object has been closed.

+Cleaners and finalizers have perhaps two legitimate uses:
+- One is to act as a safety net in case the owner of a resource neglects to call its close method.
+While there’s no guarantee that the cleaner or finalizer will run promptly (or at all), it is better to free the resource late than never if the client fails to do so.
+If you’re considering writing such a safety-net finalizer, think long and hard about whether the protection is worth the cost.
+Some Java library classes, such as `FileInputStream`, `FileOutputStream`, `ThreadPoolExecutor`, and `java.sql.Connection`, have finalizers that serve as safety nets.

+- A second legitimate use of cleaners concerns objects with native peers.
+A native peer is a native (non-Java) object to which a normal object delegates via native methods.
+Because a native peer is not a normal object, the garbage collector doesn’t know about it and can’t reclaim it when its Java peer is reclaimed.
+A cleaner or finalizer may be an appropriate vehicle for this task, assuming the performance is acceptable and the native peer holds no critical resources.
+If the performance is unacceptable or the native peer holds resources that must be reclaimed promptly, the class should have a close method, as described earlier.

 ### Item 9: Prefer try-with-resources to try-finally

 There are many resources that must be closed manually by invoking a close method.
-Examples include InputStream, OutputStream, and java.sql.Connection.
+Examples include `InputStream`, `OutputStream`, and `java.sql.Connection`.

-Historically, a try-finally statement was the best way to guarantee that a resource would be closed properly, even in the face of an exception or return, but it looks terrible when you add more than one resource.
-Instead of using try-finaly, use try-with-resources.
-This is the the best way to close a resource.
-To be usable with this construct, a resource must implement the AutoCloseable interface, which consists of a single void-returning close method, so if you write a class that represents a resource that must be closed, your class should implement **AutoCloseable**.
+A try-finally statement was the best way to guarantee that a resource would be closed properly, even in the face of an exception or return, but it looks terrible when you add more than one resource. **Instead of using try-finaly, use try-with-resources.** This is the the best way to close a resource.
+To be usable with this construct, a resource must implement the `AutoCloseable` interface, which consists of a single void-returning close method, so if you write a class that represents a resource that must be closed, your class should implement **AutoCloseable**.

 ```java
 // try-with-resources on multiple resources